NSW Fire and Rescue say research settles smoke

 alarming smoke detectors had been switched off

-- Also in 2011, celebrity chef Matt Golinski lost his wife and three children in a blaze where ionisation alarms
+- Also in 2011, celebrity chef Matt Golinski lost his wife and three children in a blaze where ionization alarms

 were connected, according to his father